 Close your Instant Pot and set it on ‘Manual’, ‘High Pressure’ for 100 minutes.
 Enjoy the mouthwatering aromas that will fill your home while the roast cooks.

 Once the pot beeps and it’s done pressure cooking, allow it to do a 25-minute natural pressure release (NPR).
 After 25 minutes, release any steam left in the pot and when the pin drops, open it and be amazed at the beauty!

-When the meat is ready, you’ll want to prep your bread.
-A French baguette is the obvious choice here.
-Ryan brushes the inside of the bread with some melted butter.
-He then toasts it on the stove using an iron skillet.
-We love this one for doing this.
+You’ll want to prep your bread.
+A French baguette is an obvious choice here.
+Brush the inside of the bread with some melted butter and then toast it.
+We like to toast it on the stove using a flat iron skillet.

-Add the Cheese
+Add the cheese.

 Next, place two slices of provolone cheese on the bread.
 No need to melt the cheese since the hot meat on top of it will do the job for you.

-Add the Meat
+Add the meat.

 Using a ladle or large serving spoon, scoop out the juice and serve some in a ramekin for each sandwich.